Contact us on 01792 721 725 or ideas@urbanfoundry.co.uk

 Dr Ben Reynolds

-Ben Reynolds PhD (Culture & Urban Regeneration) BSc (Hons) MMRS FRSA
+Ben Reynolds PhD (Culture & Urban Regeneration) BSc (Hons) CMRS FRSA

-Ben is a social entrepreneur and in addition to founding Urban Foundry as Swansea’s first (and only Wales’ third) BCorp, he has founded and developed successful social enterprises and served on the boards of various non-profit initiatives.
+He is also a social entrepreneur and in addition to founding Urban Foundry as Swansea’s first (Wales’ third) BCorp, he has founded and developed award-winning social enterprises and served on the boards of various non-profit initiatives.
 He is a pioneer of pop-up urbanism initiatives, developing projects in public space such as street markets, live music and art events, and pop-up parks, as well as pioneering Meanwhile/Pop-up uses in empty buildings in Wales.
 Ben’s work and that of Urban Foundry has directly led to street markets, popup urbanism projects and green infrastructure featuring in the Welsh Government’s programme for government and its Transforming Towns funding streams.

-He has a sharp understanding of public funding – he has supported a wide range of groups in raising millions for various regeneration projects, from public and private sources.
-He has also served on various funding panels, including those distributing European Structural Funds, and he has supported public funding projects that have allocated tens of millions of pounds of public funding.
+He has a sharp understanding of public funding and has supported a wide range of groups in raising millions for various regeneration projects, from public and private sources, and has served on various funding panels as well as raising millions of pounds of public funding.